graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-Object type extensions may not add additional fields, instead only adding
+Object type extensions may choose not to add additional fields, instead only
-interfaces or directives.
+adding interfaces or directives.

 In this example, a directive is added to a `User` type without adding fields: